What Role Would CGRP Antibodies Play in Treatment of Migraines?

 Moreover, the current medications being evaluated by the FDA are all subcutaneous except one which is an intravenous injection.
 In my practice, I found patients to be reluctant to use injections except as last resort.
 Having said this, injectable Imitrex is still the fastest-acting and most effective treatment for migraines to date yet it is not widely prescribed nor used by patients who prefer oral compounds.
 There is an oral form of CGRP currently being tested in clinical trials.

 Although, there is talk about a 20% of chronic migraines improvement with CGRP - this astonishing finding needs to be replicated in a larger population.

 Further, we don't know what the effects of these circulating antibodies will have on the female patient's reproductive system - since women are at greater risk.
 Not to mention the cost and availability.

 Will these substances change the landscape of migraine treatment – no doubt?
-But will it single handedly eradicate all migraine or improve the life of all migraneurs?
+But will it single-handedly eradicate all migraine or improve the life of all migraineurs?
 Highly unlikely.
 It will nonetheless provide a new armamentarium with which to combat migraines- a welcome addition in the treatment of a complex disease.